How to Become a Nurse: Your Guide

 Once you’ve decided what type of nurse you want to become, you can continue with your education.

-A state-certified diploma allows you to become a CNA or LPN.
+Simply put, a state-certified diploma allows you to become a CNA or LPN.
 An RN requires a two-year Associate Nursing Degree or a four-year Bachelor of Nursing Degree.
 If you continue with a two-year Master of Science in Nursing, you can become an APRN.

 Although a four-year degree isn’t required for every nursing career, it’s highly recommended.
 The more education you obtain, the better job opportunities you’ll have.
 Remember, you can always continue your education later if you decide you want a different nursing position.